-Similar experimental evaluations, but based on the abstract equation systems of (Bruynooghe et al. 1994a), were reported by A. Mulkers et al. in (Mulkers et al. 1994; Mulkers et al. 1995).
+Similar experimental evaluations, but based on the abstract equation systems of (Bruynooghe et al. 1994a), were reported by A. Mulkers et al. in (Mulkers, Simoens, Janssens and Bruynooghe 1994, Mulkers, Simoens, Janssens and Bruynooghe 1995).
 Here a depth-k abstraction (replacing all subterms occurring at a depth greater than or equal to k with fresh abstract variables) is conducted on a small benchmark suite (19 programs) for values of k between 0 and 3.
-The domain they employed was not suitable for the analysis of real programs and, in
+The domain they employed was not

-14 This happens for the program attractions2 in the case of goal-independent analysis and for the program semi in the case of goal-dependent analysis.
+12 This happens for the program attractions2 in the case of goal-independent analysis and for the program semi in the case of goal-dependent analysis.